ebi-uniprot/ProtVista/dataServicesAndFormat.md

   "end": Integer string or integer - mandatory - it must be a valid position within the sequence "alternativeSequence": String - mandatory - '-' must be used for deletions, '*' for stop gained and stop lost "wildType": String - mandatory
-  "color": String - optional - will be used if provided and no prediction is available and no other external source is defined, should be a valid color
-  "polyphenPrediction": String - optional "polyphenScore": ​double - optional - most probably present if polyphenPrediction is known "siftPrediction": String - optional
+  "consequence": String - optional - will be used if provided, consequences will be added to the left side filter "polyphenPrediction": String - optional "polyphenScore": ​double - optional - most probably present if polyphenPrediction is known "siftPrediction": String - optional